sassoftware/viya-apps-casVa/README.md

 For your convenience a shell script is included in this repository. ssh to the Viya server as an admin and run this script.

+We have also included a version of this to be used with secured Viya deployments: regclientHttps.sh.

 Usage: